Art collection of Fondazione Cassa di Risparmio di Cesena

-The Galleria dei dipinti antichi di Crédit Agricole Italia e della Fondazione Cassa di Risparmio di Cesena or the Crédit Agricole Italia and Fondazione Cassa di Risparmio di Cesena Gallery of Antique Art is a small, but publicly exhibited collection of artists mainly from Emilia-Romagna, amassed by Cesena's saving bank Cassa di Risparmio di Cesena and Fondazione Cassa di Risparmio di Cesena, the owner of Cassa di Risparmio di Cesena.
+The Galleria dei dipinti antichi di Crédit Agricole Italia e della Fondazione Cassa di Risparmio di Cesena is a small, publicly-exhibited collection of works by artists mainly from Emilia-Romagna.
+The works were collected by Cesena's saving bank Cassa di Risparmio di Cesena and Fondazione Cassa di Risparmio di Cesena, the bank's owning organisation.
 The collection spans works from the 15th century to the 19th century, and was accumulated mostly over the last 2-3 decades.
-Since 1991, it has been displayed in the former monastery of the Celestines, the central offices of the bank, incorporated in 2018 into Crédit Agricole Italia.
+Since 1991, it has been displayed in the former monastery of the Celestines, the central offices of the bank, which was merged in 2018 into Crédit Agricole Italia.